 What to Expect

-Sessions typically last 30-40 minutes, and more or less consist of a conversation between you and the WA about your writing.
+After reading or discussing your work, you and the WA will work out a plan for the session which identifies priorities.
+Sessions typically last 30-40 minutes.
 We believe talking about your ideas and concerns is a vital way of thinking and making progress towards your final piece.
-As a session wraps up, you should leave feeling like you have a clear idea of what you want to work on next.
+When a session wraps up, you should have a clear idea of what you want to work on next.
 If you don’t, then you should directly address your WA and ask them to help you clarify this.

-The most important thing to know is that your questions and priorities drive the session; WAs are interested in talking about what you want to work on, and we have no set agenda for what we will cover in each session.
+The most important thing to know is that your questions and priorities drive the session; WAs will work with you to develop an agenda based on your needs, the due date, and other considerations.
 If at any point a strategy or activity that a WA is using with you is not working, let them know—it’s not rude or disrespectful to do so, and we really encourage it!

-It’s important to know that WAs are trained to focus more on such things as clarity of concepts and ideas, organization, overall coherence and logical flow, and strength of argument and analysis, rather than sentence-level grammatical issues, typos, or punctuation errors.
-If you’re seeking someone to proofread your paper only for these latter types of concerns, the Writing Center may not be the best resource for you.
-However, if you’re interested in learning how to develop the skill of proofreading your own work, we can certainly help you learn how to recognize and correct patterns of errors, so feel free to bring this up with the WA.
+It’s important to know that WAs are trained to focus more on such things as the clarity of your ideas, organization, overall coherence and logical flow, and strength of argument and analysis.
+We can also work through issues of style and other sentence-level concerns.
+But we are not proofreaders.
+We can, however, help you learn how to recognize and correct patterns of errors, so feel free to bring this up with the WA.

 Writing Associates strive to find ways to support and respect students, and we ask that students give them the same courtesy.
-During a session ,we ask that you please refrain from using your cell phones or engaging in activities that are not focused on the piece of writing you brought in to the Writing Center.
+During a session, we ask that you please refrain from using your cell phones or engaging in activities that are not focused on the piece of writing you brought in to the Writing Center.
+Please note too that WAs cannot cover every issue in a session; research suggests that it is best to focus on a couple topics in a session.

 What to Bring to a Session